makohda/IDRC_first_step_course_2018/README.md

 Then, check files.
 `$ ls -vlhrt`
-Do you have same files?
+Do you have the same files?

     DRR006760_chr1_1.fastq.gz
     DRR006760_chr1_2.fastq.gz